 The Earth and Environmental Sciences Working Group explores the interactions between humans and their environments from a variety of different disciplinary perspectives in the humanities and social sciences.
 Meetings are held monthly to discuss a colleague’s work in progress or to discuss readings that are of particular interest to participants.
-Meetings are usually held at the Center from 6:00 to 7:30 on first Thursdays
+Meetings are usually held at the Center from 3:30 to 5:00 on first Fridays.

 - May 1, 2014

 - Rebecca Onion introduced selections from Lawrence Badash, A Nuclear Winter’s Tale: Science and Politics in the 1980s Cambridge, MA: MIT Press, 2009, and Peter Stearns and Timothy Haggerty.
 “The Role of Fear: Transitions in American Emotional Standards for Children, 1850-1950.”
 The American Historical Review 96, no. 1 (February 1, 1991): 63–94.

 - March 6, 2014

 - The group discussed Daniel Schneider’s Hybrid Nature: Sewage Treatment and the Contradictions of the Industrial Ecosystem.

 - Rebecca Onion of PACHS introduced selections from New Natures: Joining Environmental History with Science and Technology Studies, eds.
 Sara Pritchard, Dolly Jorgenson, Finn Arne Jorgenson, U of Pittsburgh Press, 2013.